 It’s not easy writing your own copy.
-Talk to any web designer, and you’ll learn that their number one issue is how long it takes to get website content from a client.
-Even the professionals can suffer from writer’s block, false starts or constant revisions.
+Talk to any web designer, and they’ll tell you that their number one issue is how long it takes to get website content from a client.
+Even professionals can suffer from writer’s block, false starts or constant revisions.
 I write all of my own web copy so I know the struggle is real.
 We sit staring at a blank screen, trying to order our thoughts, often putting the work on hold until we have more time, energy, or clarity around our thinking.

 Except, clarity only comes with the hard work of writing those initial thoughts and then re-writing until you’re confident that you’ve clearly communicated your message.

 So, to help you with your copywriting endeavours, I’ve put together this short guideline with some helpful website content writing tips.

 Start by Working out your Page Names / Menu Items

 Most websites have very similar page names, as conventions have developed so that everyone visiting a website knows very quickly what a page is probably going to be about.
 My advice would be to stick to those conventions – they work.
 The most common page names are:

 - Home – Introduces the visitor to your business and has short cuts to your most important information

 - About – A page you can expand on your company information

 - Gallery or Portfolio – Somewhere to showcase your work visually